Angelxv01/my-team-page-master/README.md

 ![screenshot](https://github.com/Angelxv01/my-team-page-master/blob/main/mobile.jpeg)

 Check out the solution and the demo clicking the links above.
-This is my second devchallenge and it was way easier when you get started, I think it's really enjoying and gives a lot to learn like the vertical aligned text or the different spacing to make the webpage more interesing.
+This is my second devchallenge and it was way easier when you get started, I think it's really enjoying and gives a lot to learn.
+Some challenges I faced are the vertical aligned text or the different spacing to make the webpage more interesing.

-This project, like the first one gave me a lot of confidence in my skills and me beautiful projects!
+This project, like the first one gave me a lot of confidence in my skills and let me made another beautiful project.

 ### Built With